Thérèse of Lisieux: Life as a Carmelite

 The years which followed were a maturation.
 Therese prayed without great sensitive emotions, she increased the small acts of charity and care for others, doing small services.
 She accepted criticism in silence, even unjust criticisms, and smiled at the sisters who were unpleasant to her.
-She always prayed for priests, and in particular for Father Hyacinthe Loyson, a famous preacher who had been a Sulpician and a Dominican novice before becoming a Carmelite and provincial of his order, but who had left the Catholic Church in 1869.
-Three years later he married a young Protestant widow, with whom he had a son.
+She always prayed for priests, and in particular for Hyacinthe Loyson, a priest who had been a Sulpician and a Dominican novice, then a Carmelite for ten years, but had withdrawn from the Catholic Church in 1870.
+Two years later he married a Protestant widow whom he had brought to Catholicism years ago.
 After his excommunication, he continued to travel around France giving lectures.
-While clerical papers called Loyson a "renegade monk" and Leon Bloy lampooned him, Therese prayed for her "brother".
-She offered her last communion, 19 August 1897, for Father Loyson.
+While clerical papers called Loyson a "renegade" and Léon Bloy lampooned him, Therese prayed throughout her religious life for the conversion of this former Carmelite whom she called "our brother, a son of the Blessed Virgin".
+She offered her last communion, 19 August 1897, for Loyson.

 The chaplain to the Carmel, Father Youf, insisted a lot on the fear of Hell.
 The preachers during spiritual retreats at that time emphasised sin, the sufferings of purgatory, and those of hell.
-This did not help Therese who in 1891 experienced, "great inner trials of all kinds, even wondering sometimes whether heaven existed."
+This did not help.
+Therese who in 1891 experienced, "great inner trials of all kinds, even wondering sometimes whether heaven existed".
 One phrase heard during a sermon made her weep: "No one knows if they are worthy of love or of hate."
 However the retreat of October 1891 was preached by Father Alexis Prou, a Franciscan from Saint-Nazaire.
 "He specialized in large crowds (he preached in factories) and did not seem the right person to help Carmelites.
-Just one of them found comfort in his words, Sister Thèrèse of the Child Jesus […] [his] preaching on abandonment and mercy expanded her heart".
+Just one of them found comfort in his words, Sister Thérèse of the Child Jesus […] [his] preaching on abandonment and mercy expanded her heart".

 This confirmed her own intuitions.
 She wrote, "My soul was like a book which the priest read better than I did.
 He launched me full sail on the waves of confidence and love which held such an attraction for me, but upon which I had not dared to venture.
 He told me that my faults did not offend God."
 Her spiritual life drew more and more on the Gospels that she carried with her at all times.
 The piety of her time was fed more on commentaries, but Therese had asked Céline to get the Gospels and the Epistles of St Paul bound into a single small volume which she could carry on her heart.
 She said, "But it is especially the Gospels which sustain me during my hours of prayer, for in them I find what is necessary for my poor little soul.
 I am constantly discovering in them new lights, hidden and mysterious meanings."